-As part of the study, Mueller is also partnering with Dr. Julie Dunn at the University of Colorado Medical Center of the Rockies.
+As part of the study, Mueller is also partnering with Dr. Julie Dunn at the UCHealth Medical Center of the Rockies.
 There, Dunn will lead imaging of patients suspected of having pulmonary embolism, or a blood clot in the lung, in order to validate EIT for computing ventilation perfusion ratios.
 These are measures of how well both air and blood are reaching the lungs.

 The project is supplemental to ongoing NIH-funded work Mueller has led in collaboration with Dr. Emily DeBoer at Children’s Hospital Colorado, in which they’ve used EIT to image the lungs of patients with cystic fibrosis, spinal muscular atrophy and bronchopulmonary dysplasia.
 In the cystic fibrosis studies, the researchers used EIT to look for regions of air trapping, which is a major concern for those patients.